-- fear of losing your children
+- losing your children

-- fear of having no money
+- having insufficient money

-- fear of losing friends/family/community
+- losing friends/family/community

-- fear of being alone
+- being alone

-- fear of hurting someone you care about
+- hurting someone you care about

-- fear of uncertainty
+- facing uncertainty

 Stuck in the catastrophe?

 As the fear takes hold, we can become unrealistically catastrophic in our thinking.
-We might begin to start fantasising about being totally outcast, with no money and being totally miserable and eventually dying alone and penniless.
+We might begin fantasising about being outcast, being totally miserable and eventually dying alone and penniless.

 Regret – Want to avoid responsibility for the years wasted

-Is it time to cut your losses?
+So consider whether it time to cut your losses?

 Guilt – Have I tried hard enough?